xwu35/ISAAC_UTK/ISAAC_Open_Legacy_usage.md

 ## Description

-These are some common usages of [ISAAC Open Enclave](https://oit.utk.edu/hpsc/isaac-open/) server at University of Tennessee.
-The usage of another cluster [ISAAC Next Gen](https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/system-overview-cluster-at-kpb/) that uses SLURM scheduler is not included here.
+These are some common usages of [ISAAC Open Legacy cluster](https://oit.utk.edu/hpsc/isaac-open/) (ISAAC-Legacy) at University of Tennessee.
+The usage of another cluster [ISAAC Next Gen](https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/system-overview-cluster-at-kpb/) that uses SLURM scheduler can be found in ISAAC_Next_Gen_usage.md.

+**NOTE: The scheduler and workload manager on ISAAC Open Legacy cluster will be replaced with SLURM on June 30, 2022.
+You will have to submit SLURM based jobs from July 2022.
+You may follow instructions in ISAAC_Next_Gen_usage.md to create and submit SLURM jobs.**

 ## 1. Request an account on ISAAC [here](https://portal.acf.utk.edu/user_requests/new_user/welcome/)

 UTK0011 is the default project for all users.
 If your group has a project on ISAAC, you can ask your PI to add you or you can make a request from this [website](https://portal.nics.utk.edu/accounts/login/), so you have access to the project directory.

-## 2. Log into ISAAC
+## 2. Log into ISAAC Open Legacy cluster
 ```console
 ssh your_username@acf-login.acf.tennessee.edu
 ```